-Sponsors: Coordinator: H. Hustis (English); Faculty: D. Compte (World Languages and Cultures), G. Steinberg (English), J. Landreau (Women's, Gender, and Sexuality Studies), J. Mi (English/World Languages and Cultures)

-The Interdisciplinary Concentration in European Literary Studies is one of several interdisciplinary concentrations in Comparative Literary Studies.
-Through the systematic comparison of literary works from more than one culture or era, students of comparative literature develop a sophisticated understanding of what literature is and how it is culturally, politically, philosophically, and sociologically defined and influenced, exploring, from a cross-cultural and interdisciplinary perspective, how and why literary texts are categorized (in terms of traditions, periods, genres and movements).
+Sponsors: Coordinator: H. Hustis (English); Faculty: D. Compte (World Languages and Cultures), G. Steinberg (English culturally, politically, philosophically, and sociologically defined and influenced, exploring, from a cross-cultural and interdisciplinary perspective, how and why literary texts are categorized (in terms of traditions, periods, genres and movements).
 Students who study comparative literature can employ the skills and information learned in their courses to supplement and further their careers in a wide range of fields, including education, law, creative writing, international business, marketing, librarianship, editing, technical writing, publishing, communications, translation, history, international studies, literature, and philosophy.